 11012 Gold Dust

-This kit also includes a 236g bottle of Medium, basic UGC instruction sheet for use, a full colour chart of the entire Metallic line, and a fused colour sample chip (pictured)
+This kit also includes an 8oz bottle of Medium, basic UGC instruction sheet for use, a full colour chart of the entire Metallic line, and a fused colour sample chip (pictured)

 The NT colour line is by Unique Glass Colours come in powder form, are all non-toxic and food-safe (even the metallic colours).
 The NTs fire to rich, glossy, vibrant colour and are semi-opaque to opaque.